-Following on from my last blog post about why things go wrong in the ring and our discussion about fluency, there is a ‘hidden’ behaviour that also needs to be fluent and yet so often isn’t.
+Following on from PART ONE about why things go wrong in the ring and our discussion about fluency, there is a ‘hidden’ behaviour that also needs to be fluent and yet so often isn’t.

 That behaviour is Attention.

 Some dogs come out the womb just looking for the nearest human to watch and idolise.
 These dogs do amazingly well in any area of competition – your wish is their desire, no training necessary.
 I’ve had two dogs like that and, although there is a flip side to all that adoration, it makes training sports behaviours an absolute dream.

 Unfortunately, most of us do not have these dogs.
 We have normal ones.
 Ones with their own ideas, interests and agendas.
 Ones who find investigating and watching the environment highly interesting and rewarding.